 Most of your pain management care should come from your family doctor.
 There are also specialists in pain clinics that focus on people with more complex cases.
 Check with your insurance company or employer to see if these specialists are included in your plan.

 Depression and Mental Health Treatment

 You might be able to have acupuncture or see a chiropractor for your pain.
-This will depend on where you live.
+This depends on where you live and the specifics of your plan.
 That's because states can choose whether to include these services as part of the essential health benefits package.